NCAR/DART/index.rst

 linear regression of observation increments to update other state variables.
 The QCEFF also implements a capability to do regression in a probit probability integral transformed space.
-Doing the regression of observation quantile increments in the transformed space guarantees that the posterior ensembles for state variables also the advantages of the observation space quantile conserving posteriors.
+Doing the regression of observation quantile increments in the transformed space guarantees that the posterior ensembles for state variables also retain the advantages of the observation space quantile conserving posteriors.
 For example, if state variables are bounded, then posterior ensembles will respect the bounds.
 The posterior ensembles also respect other aspects of the continuous prior distributions.
 See this Monthly Weather Review article for details,